blackakula/redux-composite/README.md

 #### Memoize

-Default: `Defaults.Memoize`
+Default: `structure => Wrappers.Memoize(Defaults.Memoize(structure), equality)`

-There is a wrapper on the default implementation, that checks the stage changes based on the provided equality and caches result of the callback.
+`Wrappers.Memoize` (based on given equality) checks the stage changes and caches result of the callback.
-If you provide your own injection, you should implement (or disregard) your own state changes check and caching mechanism.
+So, you may also want to wrap your memoize injection with `Wrappers.Memoize` the same way as `Defaults.Memoize`
+> If equality is not provided, default equality will be used

 Interface: `(structure: mixed): Memoize`